"Get off me!" Hermione Granger screamed hysterically as she attempted to kick the man that was warranting such abuse in the face.

 "Do yer know how much she'll be worth!"
 Rawlish bellowed.
 "We're gunna be rich!"

-O'Henry looked over at Rawlish, his eyes glowing with a newfound greed.
+O'Henry's eyes glowed with a newfound greed.
 "Very rich!"

-"We should secure 'er immediately, then!" said Cannon, trying to steady his shaking voice.
+"We should secure her immediately, then!" said Cannon, trying to steady his shaking voice.

 "Yes, yes... good idea, Cannon, good idea!
 We can't 'ave any chance of 'er somehow slipping away.
 Heard Granger is a tricky, smart little bugger!
 Once we take 'er back ter the holding bay with the others, we can put 'er in the auction tomorrow…" Rawlish muttered, trying to calculate his earn of the profit.
 "Do yah know 'ow old she is, O'Henry?"